Blazehue/HEZER/README.md

 An immersive browser-based endless flying shooter built with LittleJS, featuring third-person 2.5D perspective, pseudo-3D projection, and intense space combat action!

+> 🎮 **Born from experimentation!** This game was created while exploring the LittleJS engine for the first time — a journey from curiosity to a fully-playable space shooter with nitro boosts, pseudo-3D combat, and retro-futuristic vibes!

 ## 🎮 Game Features

 ### ✨ Core Gameplay